jayvalentine/zemu/README.md

 Released under the terms of the GNU General Public License v3.

-## New in v0.5.0
+## New in v0.6.0

-### Added Symbols class
+### Bus Devices

-The new Symbols class allows for accessing loaded symbols in a variety of ways.
+Memory and IO devices are no longer separate, allowing for devices that are active on both the memory and IO buses (e.g. banked memory controlled by IO port).

 ## Usage